glojurelang/glojure/README.md

-# Glojure
+# Gloj

-Glojure is an interpreter for [Clojure](https://clojure.org/), hosted in Go.
-Glojure provides easy access to Go libraries, just as Clojure provides easy access to Java frameworks.
+Gloj is an interpreter for [Clojure](https://clojure.org/), hosted in Go.
+Gloj provides easy access to Go libraries, just as Clojure provides easy access to Java frameworks.

 ## Frequently Asked Questions

 (TODO)

+**How does Gloj compare to Joker?**

+Gloj makes some fundamental design choices differently from Joker.

+First, Gloj strives to be hosted in Go in the same sense in which Clojure is hosted on the JVM.
+What does it mean to be a hosted language?
+For Clojure on the JVM, it means that all Java values are also Clojure values, and vice versa.
+Gloj strives to maintain the same relationship with Go.

+Less importantly, the Gloj project was begun before its primary author was aware of other projects bringing Clojure to Go.

-- *Why not a compiler?*
+**Why not a compiler?**
-  - ...

 ## Golang Interop